Hurwitz-Radon numbers and proper actions of semisimple Lie groups: Introduction

+Section~\ref{section:proof_proper-HR} relies heavily on the results in Appendices~\ref{appendix:embedding} and~\ref{appendix:topocs-clifford}, and Section~\ref{section:proper->spin} uses Lemma~\ref{lemma:spin-center} in Appendix~\ref{section:clifford-spin}.
 In Appendix~\ref{appendix:embedding}, we prove a criterion (Proposition~\ref{prop:embedding-criterion}) for determining when a representation of a Lie group factors through $O(p,q)$, $O^{*}(2N)$, $Sp(N,\mathbb{R})$, or $Sp(p,q)$.
 Appendix~\ref{section:clifford-spin} collects the material on Clifford algebras, spin groups, and their basic structure theory associated with indefinite quadratic forms that is needed for this paper.
 Appendix~\ref{appendix:spin-representation} summarizes the real, quaternionic, orthogonal, and symplectic representation-theoretic properties of $Spin(n,1)$ required in the paper, including their counterparts for general signatures $(p,q)$.

-\subsection{Notation and Conventions}
+\subsection{Notation and conventions}

 When referring to algebras over fields except for Lie algebras, we always assume that they are unital and associative.
 For an algebra $A$, the symbol $A^{\times}$ denotes the group of invertible elements.